add0794/flask-sqlalchemy-library/README.md

 The delete book route allows users to remove a book from the database by selecting the book they want to delete from the list of books on the home page.

+### Search Book Route (`/search`)

+The search book route allows users to search for a book from the database by entering text in the search box on the home page.

+### Analyze Book Route (`/analyze`)

+The analyze search route allows users to tabulate books, titles, and ratings.

 ## HTML Templates

 HTML Templates for this application are located in the `templates` directory: